 A. Each grade level tries out separately.
 The 3 coaches are evaluators for all 3 teams.
 At the first tryout all interested boys for each grade level are welcome to attend.
 Each boy is given a tryout number at check in.
 About 2 hours after the last tryout a list of tryout numbers for each grade are posted outside of the door by the gym.
 The players whose numbers are posted are invited back for the second tryout.
 We usually invite about 15-20 boys back for the 2nd tryout.
 The boys keep the same tryout number.
 About an hour or two after the last tryout an email is sent out to the families of any boy trying out.
 The final roster of tryout numbers for each grade level is included in this email.
-While all 3 coaches are part of the decision making process, the grade level coach has the final say on their grade level roster and number of boys kept on the team.
+While all 3 coaches are part of the decision-making process, the grade level coach has the final say on their grade level roster and number of boys kept on the team.
 We usually keep 11-13 boys per team.
 This year tryouts are capped at 30 boys, so students will be required to sign up ahead of tryouts and will be assigned a time for their first tryout, assuming there are more than 30 signed up.

-A. There is a 24 hour dead period after tryouts.
-No contact with coaches are allowed due to the emotional nature of tryouts.
-After the 24 hour dead period, Coach Mattera and Coach Bowen will be available to meet with any boy that did not make the team to get direct feedback on tryouts and discuss what skills need to be improved to make the team next year.
+A. There is a 24-hour dead period after tryouts.
+No contact with coaches is allowed due to the emotional nature of tryouts.
+After the 24-hour dead period, Coach Mattera and Coach Bowen will be available to meet with any boy that did not make the team to get direct feedback on tryouts and discuss what skills need to be improved to make the team next year.

-A. Generally the first 5-8 spots are pretty easy to pick based on talent.
+A. The first 5-8 spots are easy to pick based on talent.
 The last 4-7 spots often go to kids that show a tremendous amount of competitiveness and effort.
 Players that dive on the floor, try to take charges, block out, talk on defense, and show toughness on defense are ones that stand out compared to their peers.
-We have a lot of really “nice” kids tryout, but being “nice” on the court doesn’t always lead to wins.
+We have a lot of really “nice” kids tryout but being “nice” on the court doesn’t always lead to wins.
 We look for boys that work hard in the classroom and compete hard on the hardwood.

 Lucas Mattera is the 7th grade coach.
-Lucas is the PASS coach at SOMS.
+This is Lucas' 6th year at SOMS.
 He coached middle school boys in Tampa before joining us at South.
 Lucas played basketball and volleyball in Pennsylvania growing up.
-This will be his 4th year coaching at SOMS.
+This will be his 6th year coaching at SOMS.

 Jeff Bowen is the 8th grade coach and head coach at SOMS.
-This is his 5th year teaching 6th grade science at South and coaching boys’ basketball.
-Jeff has coached middle school basketball for almost 20 years now with an additional 4 years of high school coaching as well.
+This is his 7th year teaching 6th grade science and first year as Discovery team leader.
+Jeff has coached middle school basketball for over 20 years now with an additional 4 years of high school coaching as well.